akshayrkurup1992005-jpg/AI-Impact-on-Student-Performance/README.md

 The main objectives of this project are:

 - To understand the structure of the student performance dataset
-- To clean and validate the raw dataset
+- To clean and prepare the raw dataset
-- To check duplicate records
+- To identify and check duplicate records
 - To check missing and blank values
 - To validate categorical data
 - To validate numerical data
 - To analyze student distribution across grade levels
+- To analyze gender-wise student distribution
 - To compare AI users and non-AI users
 - To analyze different AI tools used by students
 - To analyze different AI usage purposes